top of page

 Cancer Nutrition: A Nuanced Look at Orange Juice vs. Cola!

-Image of a carton of orange juice, bottles and a can of cola and red boxing gloves
+Image of a carton of orange juice, cola and red boxing gloves.
+Cancer Nutrition

 Exploring the World of Fruit Juice and Cola:

-When we talk about 'fruit juice' and 'cola,' we are referring to a wide range of drinks.
-Fruit juice can be freshly squeezed, concentrated, or various 'fruit drinks' with added sweeteners, preservatives, colours, or flavours.
-Similarly, cola comes in different forms, with or without caffeine, and with various sugar or artificial sweetener options.
+When we talk about 'fruit juice' and 'cola,' we’re referring to a wide variety of drinks.
+Fruit juice can be freshly squeezed, concentrated, or even different ‘fruit drinks’ with added sweeteners, preservatives, colours, or flavours.
+Similarly, cola comes in various forms - with or without caffeine - and with options for sugar or artificial sweeteners.

-When deciding what to drink, it's not just about nutrition.
-Your taste preferences, what's easy to find, and the cost all influence your decision.
-Ultimately, it's about choosing what's best for you.
+When deciding what to drink, it’s not just about the nutrition.
+What you like, what's available to you, and other practical factors like cost all play a role in your choice.
+Ultimately, it’s about finding what works best for you.

 Individualised Cancer Nutrition:

-Understanding what your body can tolerate and what you find appealing during different phases of cancer treatment is crucial.
-Each person's experience is individual, and factors such as treatment side effects, changes in taste, variations in appetite, and your personal food preferences all play a role in determining the best dietary choices for you.
+Understanding what your body can tolerate and what you find appealing during different phases of cancer treatment is key.
+Each person's experience is unique, and factors such as treatment side effects, changes in taste, variations in appetite, and personal food preferences all play a role in determining the best dietary choices for you.

-While it's important to strive for healthy choices whenever possible, it is equally important to acknowledge that some days, simply being able to consume anything at all can feel like a monumental victory!
-It's okay to prioritise nourishing yourself, regardless of nutritional ideals.
-Approach these moments with self-compassion as it makes things just a bit more manageable.
+While striving for healthy choices is important, it’s equally vital to recognise that some days, simply being able to consume anything at all can feel like a monumental victory!
+It’s okay to focus on nourishing and nurturing yourself, regardless of nutritional ideals.
+Approach these moments with self-compassion, as it makes everything feel just a bit more manageable.

-As you progress through treatment, recovery, and transition into the post-treatment phase, the focus shifts toward safeguarding your overall health.
-This involves finding balance and making choices that support your long-term well-being.
-Paying attention to your sugar intake is particularly important, as excessive consumption is associated with weight gain, a risk factor for some cancers.
+As you progress through treatment, recovery, and into the post-treatment phase, the focus shifts toward safeguarding your overall health.
+This involves finding balance and making choices that support your long-term wellbeing.
+Paying attention to your sugar intake is important, as excessive consumption is linked to weight gain, which can be a risk factor for some cancers.
 Additionally, considering the potential long-term risks of conditions like heart disease and type 2 diabetes in cancer survivorship highlights the importance of making informed dietary choices.

 Understanding Free Sugars: Recommendations and Considerations

 ‘Free sugars’ is a term used for all sugar added to foods or drinks.
-These sugars may be added by the food manufacturer, or by a chef, or at home.
+These sugars may be added by the food manufacturer, by a chef, or at home.
 It also includes sugars naturally present in honey, syrups, and fruit juice.
 Importantly, the sugar found naturally in whole fruit does not count as free sugars.
 However, when fruit is turned into juice, the sugars come out of their cells and become free sugars.
 The fibre is lost, making it easier to consume extra sugar without realising.
-Think about it this way - you wouldn't typically eat three or four oranges in a row, but you might drink their juice in one glass of orange juice.
+For example, you wouldn't typically eat three or four oranges in a row, but you might drink their juice in one glass of orange juice.

-With an understanding of the considerations around free sugars, let's look at some of the pros and cons of drink choices like orange juice (fruit juice) and cola.
-Understanding these aspects will guide us in making mindful decisions that align with our health goals, especially during and after cancer treatment.
+With an understanding of free sugars, let's look at some of the pros and cons of drink choices like orange juice (fruit juice) and cola.
+Understanding these aspects will help guide us in making mindful decisions that align with our health goals, especially during and after cancer treatment.

 FRUIT JUICE